 Browser Compatibility Issue

 Considering the increasing number of browsers, modern devices, and technologies, you can’t be 100% sure it will work on all the OS/browsers.
 If your application is cross-platform supported, then you can expect issue like:

-- Certain functionality doesn’t function properly in particular browser
+- Certain functionality doesn’t function appropriately in particular browser

 - Page broke on a specific version